jenswilly/jwr02_embla_hardware/readme.md

 The `embla_hardware` contains a diagnostics updater that is updated from the `embla_hardware_node`'s `diagnosticsLoop()` function.

 The diagnostics updater is a `diagnostic_updater::DiagnosticTask` sublass and uses a `EmblaEMCUStatus` message to pass status.

+The current diagnostics is also published on the "status" topic.

+To check diagnostics, run `rosrun rqt_robot_monitor rqt_robot_monitor`